 Topo Maps Canada

 Topo Maps Canada by David Crawshay is an excellent free app for navigation that, unlike AllTrails, allows you to download topographical maps for free so you can use them offline (when you don’t have any internet connection).
-It is not as user-friendly as AllTrails but gives you a ton of information.
+Note it’s only available on iPhones, and it is not as user-friendly as AllTrails for example but gives you a ton of information.
 The map has pretty much every single little trail in Canada marked on it, which is awesome, but can seem a bit overwhelming if you’re trying to find a marked route for example.
+You need to be able to routefind to safely use this app.

 A super cool feature unique to this app is the distance measuring tool.
 With a map open, you can use your finger to draw on your screen from one point to another and it will tell you what the distance is along the line you drew.